-When I introduce flicking, I see this in about 50% of the students on their very first attempt.
+When I introduce flicking, about half of the students do this.

-I think they're so wrapped up in trying to get nice flicks that they forget the ultimate goal is to fill the shape with solid color.
+I think dinkers are so wrapped up in the fun of making pretty flick marks that they forget the ultimate goal of filling-in the shape with solid color.

 Your flicks need to overlap each other, they need to touch and get really snuggly in order to cover over the white space.